-Compared with most other regions of New Zealand, Southland has a severe climate.
+Compared with most other regions of New Zealand, Southland has a harsh climate.

 Spring and summer